aNI sORTING ui

 Alphabetical/location sorting doesn’t add much value for anime content.

-• Most Popular: Highlights trending content through likes, comments, and shares.
+2. Most Popular: Highlights trending content through likes/comments/shares.

-• Seen: Helps users easily revisit content they’ve already found.
+4. Seen: Lets users revisit content they’ve already viewed.

 User flow